Nakhon Sawan province: History

-Nakhon Sawan province was a city since Dvaravati era.
-While part of the Sukhothai Kingdom, it was called Mueang Phra Bang, the southern frontier city of Sukhothai.
-Later within the Ayutthaya kingdom it was an important trade center because of its location at the two major rivers from the north.
-It also was the common meeting point of Burmese troops before moving to attack Ayutthaya.
-In the reign of King Taksin the Great, Phra Bang became a Siamese military base to prevent further Burmese attacks.
+While part of the Sukhothai Kingdom, the town was called Mueang Phra Bang and served as the kingdom's southern frontier city.
+In 1400, Sukhothai under Maha Thammaracha III took the town, then an Ayutthayan frontier centre, an episode recorded in inscription 46.
+The seizure cut Ayutthaya's carriage of goods between north and south.
+Srisak Vallibhotama counts Nakhon Sawan among the seven modern provinces that covered the core of Sukhothai.
+Later, within the Ayutthaya Kingdom, it was an important trade centre because it lay where the two major rivers from the north meet.
+It was also the usual assembly point for Burmese armies before they attacked Ayutthaya.
+Under Taksin, Phra Bang became a Siamese military base against further Burmese attacks.

-When King Mongkut signed the Bowring Treaty with Britain the glorious time of Nakhon Sawan began, as it became the main rice and teak trading centre.
-However the opening of the northern railway in 1922, the economic crisis before 1932 revolution, and finally the opening of Dejativongse bridge and Phahonyothin highway in 1950 each decreased the importance of water transportation and thus made Nakhon Sawan less important.
+After King Mongkut signed the Bowring Treaty with Britain, the town became the main centre of the rice and teak trade.
+In 1895, when King Chulalongkorn established the monthon under the Thesaphiban administrative reform, Nakhon Sawan became the capital of Monthon Nakhon Sawan.
+The opening of the northern railway in 1922, the economic crisis before the 1932 revolution, and the opening of the Dejativongse bridge and the Phahonyothin highway in 1950 each reduced the importance of water transport.
+Nakhon Sawan declined with it.